esp32beans/ESP32_USB_Host_HID/README.md

 ## Serial Console

-Since the USB OTG port is on host mode, it cannot be used for Serial Console.
+Since the USB OTG port is in host mode, it cannot be used for Serial Console.
 Set 'USB CDC on Boot: "Disabled"' so Serial Console and code upload are done using UART0.